qgis/QGIS-Documentation/docs/user_manual/style_library/label_settings.rst

   based on the :kbd:`Tab` characters.
 * :guilabel:`Stretch` ratio: allows text to be horizontally stretched or condensed by a factor.
 Handy for tweaking the widths of fonts to fit a bit of extra text into labels.
-Only available on some systems.
 * |checkbox| :guilabel:`Enable kerning` of the text font
 * Set the :guilabel:`Text orientation` which can be :guilabel:`Horizontal`
   or :guilabel:`Vertical`.
 It can also be :guilabel:`Rotation-based` when